 Any functioning, modern electronic item is sold on GovDeals.com to generate revenue for the University and minimize the impact of remanufacturing.
 WKU Surplus sells computers, monitors, printers, ipads and much more.

-Old computers, broken and discarded electronics, as with all university "e-waste" is recycled in Evansville, IN.
-This e-cycler will recycle the precious metals from computers, refurbish computers, donate computers, and repurpose as much of the e-scrap as possible.
-You can learn more about C and I Electronics in the video below:
+Old computers, broken and discarded electronics, and all university "e-waste" is recycled in Evansville, IN.
+This e-cycler will recycle the precious metals from computers, refurbish computers, donate computers, and re-purpose as much of the e-scrap as possible.

 Printer Cartridge Recycling

 Recycle your printer cartridges by contacting Ricoh Printing.